Dynamic generation of GHZ states with coupled charge qubits: Dynamical generation of GHZ states

 Once the evolved density matrix $\hat{\rho}(t)$ is obtained, we calculate the population of states $\ket{000}$ and $\ket{111}$ via

-where $\hat{\rho}_e=\ket{e}\bra{e}$ with $e=000$ or $111$.
+where $\hat{\rho}_e=\left|e\rangle\langle e\right|$ with $e=000$ or $111$.
 We also calculate the entanglement measurements defined in Sec.~\ref{sec:model_measures}, and the fidelity, choosing some target state from the GHZ class, considering a specific value of relative phase $\phi$ in Eq.~(\ref{defGHZstate}).

-In our simulations. the Coulomb strength is fixed at $J_{12} = J_{23} = J = 25\mu eV$~\cite{Fujisawa11}, and we set all physical parameters in Hamiltonian (\ref{ham3qbger}) in terms of $J$.
-A preliminar numerical analysis of the dynamics shows that the best conditions for the generation of a GHZ state occurs when the electronic levels are resonant ($\varepsilon_1=\varepsilon_2=\varepsilon_3=0$), and the molecules has equal tunneling couplings being $\Delta_1=\Delta_2=\Delta_3=\Delta$.
-In order to choose one specific value of $\Delta$, we run simulations looking for a combination of both, low times for formation of the GHZ state and high fidelity.
+In our studies, the Coulomb strength will be fixed at $J_{12} = J_{23} = J = 25\mu eV$~\cite{Fujisawa11}, and we set all physical parameters in Hamiltonian (\ref{ham3qbger}) in terms of $J$.
+In order to choose the value of $\Delta$, we run simulations looking for a combination of both, low times for formation of the GHZ state and high fidelity.
 In the range of $J/10\le\Delta\le J/2$, the numerical estimation of the time of formation of a GHZ state falls from $20$ ns to $0.1$ ns.
-At the same times, high values of $\Delta$ shows a decrease of the fidelity of evolved state with a GHZ target state, from $0.99$ to $0.91$.
-In order to keep both, short times of formation, important in order to face processes of decoherence, and high fidelity, we chose $\Delta=J/6$ for the illustration of our proof-of-principle of generation of GHZ states.
+At the same time, high values of $\Delta$ show a decrease of the fidelity of evolved state with a GHZ target state, from $0.99$ to $0.91$.
+Additionally, the analysis of the characteristics of the energy spectrum and eigenstates of the Hamiltonian, Eq.(\ref{ham3qbger}), shows that this choice of parameters favors the formation of two eigenstates with fidelities above $0.9$ with GHZ states $\ket{\Psi_{\mathrm{GHZ}}(\pi)}$ and $\ket{\Psi_{\mathrm{GHZ}}(0)}$ (see Appendix~\ref{app:eigenproblem} for details).
+This analysis of the spectrum and dynamics shows that the best conditions for the generation of a GHZ state occur when the electronic levels are resonant ($\varepsilon_1=\varepsilon_2=\varepsilon_3=0$), and the molecules have equal tunneling couplings being $\Delta_1=\Delta_2=\Delta_3=\Delta$.